 Read on to learn how to grow Turquoise Puya and astound your friends and make fellow gardeners envious with the daring and bold form.

 Puya berteroniana is an arid climate terrestrial bromeliad.
 The plant is sold under the name Aqua Sapphire Tower which is an appropriate description for the infrequent colossal flower clusters it produces when mature.

 The Blue Puya plant is found in the upper elevations of arid Chile.
-It is a hardy plant that grows 3 to 4 feet in height from a basal rosette form of silvery gray leaves with toothed edges.
-The flower stalks may be up to 6 to 7 feet in height and are decorated with magnificent turquoise flowers with deeply orange anthers.
+It is a hardy plant that grows 3 to 4 feet (91-123 cm.) in height from a basal rosette form of silvery gray leaves with toothed edges.
+The flower stalks may be up to 6 or 7 feet (2 m.) in height and are decorated with magnificent turquoise flowers with deeply orange anthers.

-The effect is quite impressive and unique in the plant world but it may take 6 to 8 years for flowers to appear.
+The effect is quite impressive and unique in the plant world but it may take six to eight years for flowers to appear.
 Over time the plant will form offsets or pups.
 These are easily divided up as an easy way of propagating Puya plants.

 How to Grow Turquoise Puya